What is NZ Navigator?

 What are the online resources?

-The online resources included in your assessment report are linked from CommunityNet Aotearoa, an online database of New Zealand resources for community organisations which has recently been refreshed by the Department of Internal Affairs.
+The online resources included in your assessment report are linked from CommunityNet Aotearoa, an online database of New Zealand resources for community organisations which is also overseen by the NZ Navigator Trust.

-The Department of Internal Affairs has responsibility for the development and maintenance of CommunityNet Aotearoa.
-The Department has also contributed funding towards the development of NZ Navigator.
+The NZ Navigator Trust has responsibility for the development and maintenance of CommunityNet Aotearoa.

 We use a live, secure data link to the CommunityNet Aotearoa database so all resources are as current and as relevant as possible.